michalrok/Power-Automate-RPA-Enterprise-Toolkit/README.md

 Examine how the **EPA Example** solution is built.

+Try the **ZIP Code demo** to see work item queueing in action.

 Create your own module using **SampleIntegration**.

-Create your RPA solution leveraging the Work Item Queueing capability (manual for this is WIP).
+Create your RPA solution leveraging the Work Item Queueing capability.